Skip to main content

 AspectMGF (Mechano Growth Factor)Retatrutide

 AdministrationIntramuscular injection into trained muscles within minutes of workout completion.
-Must be used immediately after reconstitution due to instability.Subcutaneous injection once weekly.
-Currently only available through clinical trials - not yet FDA approved.
+Must be used immediately after reconstitution due to instability.Subcutaneous injection, once weekly.
+Phase 3 trials use pre-filled single-dose pens.
+Not yet commercially available — estimated FDA approval ~2027-2028.

 Best For